 Report: The Commissioning Process Report for Phase A has been written and distributed to all Commissioning Team members.

-Owner’s Project Requirements: The Commissioning Authority has created or updated the Owner’s Project Requirements and provided them to the Project Manager and the Architect-Engineer
+Owner’s Project Requirements: The Commissioning Authority has created or updated the DFMS Project Management’s Project Requirements and provided them to the Project Manager and the Architect-Engineer

 Design Review Report: A pre-submission Design Review Report has been prepared and provided to the Project Manager.